 What we should take from the playground rocker idea

-For people who stutter, practicing alone and with sympathetic people (like a speech pathologist, family member or good friend) is important.
+For people who stutter, practising alone and with sympathetic people (like a speech pathologist, family member or good friend) is important.
 But it’s not enough to prepare for rough rides out in the real world.
 People need to find ways of enhancing their sense of control on that four-way rocker.
 People may find it helpful to:

 - plan more (though this has its limits);